Please click on the buttons to the left to select topics of interest.

 This year we want to focus on our contribution to “Ringing for Peace: Armistice 100", which is the nationwide bellringers’ contribution to commemorating the final year of the First World War and the Armistice.

 We will be ringing in tribute on 11 November 2018

 Patrons: Eileen Harrison-Topham, Richard Craven-Smith-Milnes and Rodney Tennant

 Dedicated to the memory of Corporal John Sarginson, Thomas Sarginson and Harold Collinson, Middleham ringers devoted to their bells who gave their lives in the Great War.

 If you are interested in attending an event, please contact the event organiser named above.

 We have held three successful fundraising events so far.
-The bell fund now stands at over £16,000, in addition to which we have been awarded grants totalling £3,400.
+As of 22 January, the appeal has raised just over £22,300, including the award of two grants totalling £3,400.
 We are therefore well on the way to achieving our target of £25,000.
 Whilst we have sufficient funds to pay the bellfounders to do their part of the works, there remain other important tasks to fund to ensure that the bells can be safely rung in Middleham.
 Amongst other things, the additional costs include:

 The moving parts of the Middleham bells are worn out, making it almost impossible to ring some of the bells.
 We need to restore the worn out parts to keep the bells ringable.
 The engineering work will be carried out by a specialist firm of bellfounders